Back to all guides

 The key idea is speed with structure.
 The automation does not replace the human conversation.
 It makes sure the conversation starts while the lead is still paying attention.

-Why what is lead response automation matters
+Why lead response automation matters

 Lead response automation matters because response time has a direct impact on revenue.
 When someone fills out a form or asks for help, they are usually comparing options.
 If your business waits until the end of the day to reply, another company may have already answered, booked the appointment, or sent the quote.